Well, this is for the future me.

 What about Software Engineering work?

-It has been quite a while since I had to write manually a Java unit test, especially when I can tell it to just follow whatever patterns are already in the codebase.
+It has been quite a while since I had to manually write a Java unit test, especially when I can tell it to just follow whatever patterns are already in the codebase.

-This of course makes me much happier as a developer since I never enjoyed the boilerplatty nature of some code and now can just write the parts that I want and delegate the rest.
+This, of course, makes me much happier as a developer since I never enjoyed the boilerplatty nature of some code and now can just write the parts that I want and delegate the rest.

-So we are cooked?
+So, are we cooked?

-Although CEOs sitting in their ivory towers think you can already replace most humans with LLMs, my personal opinion is that we are far from it.
+Although some CEOs sitting in their ivory towers think you can already replace most humans with LLMs, my personal opinion is that we are far from it.

-So I'm still not sure at this moment how this will pan out internally.
-My hope is that we can convince leadership that software development is still a multifaceted work that needs thinking and not a stochastic parrot behind it, specially at places like BigTech which have so much internal clutter and bloatware.
+As most people, I'm not sure how this will pan out in our industry.
+My hope is that we can convince leaders that software development is still multifaceted work that needs thinking and not a stochastic parrot behind it, especially at places like Big Tech which have so much internal clutter and bloatware.

 Bubble?